I’m so happy that I finally completed this boy’s bedroom makeover! My son loves his new blue bedroom with orange accents!

 Umm….do you even need to ask??

 Down to the minute details of washing the ceiling fan blades and repainting them–YES!

 Because when I give my best, I’ll never have to question anything I do.

 And in this room–I did my best in the 1 week time period I had!

 So what do you think?!

 I hope you love it as much as I do!

 Even if it’s not perfect, it’s a BIG step up from where we started!

-And I hope this room inspires you to see that you, too, can transform a room with just paint, a few furnishings, and a vision!
+And I hope this blue bedroom with orange accents boys room makeover inspires you to see that you, too, can transform a room with just paint, a few furnishings, and a vision!